Sasayama Domain

 Sasayama Domain (篠山藩, Sasayama-han) was a feudal domain under the Tokugawa shogunate of Edo period Japan, located in Tanba Province in what is now the west-central portion of modern-day Hyōgo Prefecture.
-It was centered initially around Sasayama Castle in what is now the city of Tamba-Sasayama.
+It was centered initially on Sasayama Castle in what is now the city of Tamba-Sasayama.

 History

 The Sasayama area is a strategic junction of highways from Kyoto to both the San'in region, and the San'yo regions of western Japan.
 Recognizing the importance of this location, after the Battle of Sekigahara, Tokugawa Ieyasu ordered the construction of Sasayama Castle to isolate Toyotomi Hideyori at Osaka Castle from the powerful feudal lords of western Japan, many of whom still had pro-Toyotomi loyalties.
 In 1608, he appointed Matsudaira Yasushige, who was possibly his illegitimate son, to oversee construction, and as daimyō of the new 50,000 koku Sasayama Domain.
 The design of the castle was done by Tōdō Takatora, construction overseen by Ikeda Terumasa and the materials and labor provided by the Fukushima, Kato clan, Hachisuka clan and Asano clan.
 Matsudaira Yasushige was transferred to Kishiwada Domain in 1619.
 He was replaced by Matsudaira Yoshimichi from another cadet branch of the Matsudaira clan, the Fujii-Matsudaira.
 He was the son of Tokugawa Ieyasu's half-sister.
 His son Matsudaira Tadakuni was overseer of the attainder of Murakami Domain and Fukuchiyama Domains, and also conducted land surveys, expanded the castle town and built numerous shrines and temples before he was transferred to Akashi Domain in 1649.

 Matsudaira Yasunobu, from the Katahara-Matsudaira became daimyō, and his cadet branch of the Matsudaira clan ruled until their transfer to Tanba-Kameyama Domain in 1748.
 The 4th daimyō, Matsudaira Nobutsuna served as Kyoto Shoshidai and rōjū and invited cultural figures to the domain.
 However, his son, Matsudaira Nobumine, was a poor ruler and was injured during peasant uprisings in the Kyōhō famine.
 The shogunate ordered him to trade places with Aoyama Tadatomo of Tanba-Kameyama Domain in 1748.